Artist stages mass nude photos to highlight disappearing Dead Sea

 "By connecting an environmental issue to the (human) body, (it) shows the vulnerability of the body up against nature -- and also, in juxtaposition, the vulnerability of nature that's caused by the body," Tunick said.
 "Mankind can affect a massive sea.
 And I think that showing this juxtaposition of the body -- very fragile -- against the Dead Sea, which is equally fragile, will bring a new energy to the work and people's conversations."

-To the untrained eye, the clouds, dusty haze and gusty winds did not bode well for the shoot (at times, some of the participants, who were literally exposed to the elements, were visibly shivering).
+To the untrained eye, the clouds, dusty haze and gusty winds did not bode well for the shoot.
 But Tunick begged to differ.
 "There's nothing like misty mountains," he said, referring to the backdrop.
 "The weather is perfect."

 Challenging shoots

-Note: This article was updated to remove mention of participants shivering from the cold.